-AFAB/DFAB: Assigned female at birth/Designated female at birth.
+AFAB/DFAB: Assigned female at birth/designated female at birth.

-AMAB/DMAB: Assigned male at birth/Designated male at birth.
+AMAB/DMAB: Assigned male at birth/designated male at birth.

-GENDER DYSPHORIA: The distress or unease sometimes experienced from being misgendered and/or when someone's gender identity and body personally don't feel connected or congruent.
+GENDER DYSPHORIA: The distress or unease sometimes experienced from being misgendered and/or when someone's gender and body personally don't feel connected or congruent.

-Gender dysphoria does not = being trans or gender diverse, many trans and gender diverse people do not experience gender dysphoria and if they do, it may cease with access to gender affirming healthcare (if medical transition is desired).
-The trans and gender diverse experience is not a mental illness.
+Gender dysphoria does not equal being trans or gender diverse, many trans and gender diverse people do not experience gender dysphoria.
+If they do, it may cease with access to gender affirming healthcare (if medical transition is desired).
+With or without the presence of gender dysphoria, being trans and/or gender diverse is not a mental illness.

 LEGAL SEX: The marker or classification recorded when a child's birth is registered.
-In NSW, this is either M or F. This marker can be amended to either M, F or X.
+In NSW, this is either M or F at birth and can later be amended to either M, F or X.